semantic-release/issue-parser/README.md

 Type: `Array<Object>`

-List of users mentioned.
+List of users mentioned.<br>
 Each mention has the following properties:

 | Name   | Type     | Description                                 |
 |--------|----------|---------------------------------------------|